sofarocean/current-meter-beta-tools/README.md

 # Main Programs
 ### bin_decode_tester.py
-This is a simple script to demonstrate decoding raw binary payloads from Beta 1 Current Meter modules.
+This is a simple script to demonstrate decoding raw binary payloads from DVT 1 Current Meter modules.

 ### beta1_api_tester.py
-This script demonstrates retrieving data from the API, decoding the binary payloads, and plotting the data in `matplotlib`.
+This script demonstrates for DVT1 systems: retrieving data from the API, decoding the binary payloads, and plotting the data in `matplotlib`.

+### beta2_api_tester.py
+This script demonstrates for Beta 2 systems: retrieving data from the API and plotting the data in `matplotlib`.

-# TODOs
+### TODOs
-- [ ] Add support and disambiguation for Beta2 systems.
 - [ ] Add support for SD card parsing and plotting.
 - [ ] Add paging to api_functions for improved performance for long time spans.
 - [ ] Add saving and loading of generated data, plots, and API response data.